kailash-manasarovar/statement/docs/timeline/2024/september.md

 Feels like a red herring or AI mix. |

 - I must mention that I also saw a woman crying in her bedroom, crouched down against the wall.
 I wish I'd screenshot this pic as it looked like it came from a secret camera probably around the air vents, maybe in a screw?

+## Driving back to Dénia

+- As I drive into Dénia I notice the huge billboard for the swinger club, Hedonia.
+- I've seen it before.
+- I tweet about it in October: https://x.com/1FRGVN/status/1845101018746343666.
+- Something on it strikes me this time, however, which is the pictures of robot masks which I have seen on Google searches, and the mention of "special events".
+- I mention it to the hacker.
+I wonder if "special events" includes groomed and sedated women that aren't really consenting, and well know men in the community hidden behind masks.
+- I ask the hacker/trumpet teacher if that was his intention when meeting me at Alicante airport on [18th June 2023](../2023/june.md#sunday-18th-june-alicante-airport); my very own "special event".

 ## Threats